embetrix/stm32mp-sign-tool/README.md

-# STM32MP Sign Tool
+# stm32mp-sign-tool

 ## Overview

 The `stm32mp-sign-tool` is a utility for signing and verifying firmware images for STM32MP MPUs.
 It uses ECDSA (Elliptic Curve Digital Signature Algorithm) to ensure the integrity and authenticity of the firmware.

-**Disclaimer:** This tool is solely based on the [public specification](https://wiki.st.com/stm32mpu/wiki/STM32_header_for_binary_files) of the STM32 header format.
-It does not rely on reverse engineering or proprietary code and does not implement all the functionalities of the [official ST Tools](https://wiki.st.com/stm32mpu/wiki/Signing_tool).
+**Disclaimer:** This tool is entirely developed based on publicly available information of the [STM32 header format](https://wiki.st.com/stm32mpu/wiki/STM32_header_for_binary_files) and does not use reverse engineering or incorporate any proprietary code.
+It does not implement all the functionalities of the [official ST Tools](https://wiki.st.com/stm32mpu/wiki/Signing_tool).
 Use this utility with care, as it is not affiliated with nor endorsed by STMicroelectronics.

 ## Features

-- Sign/Verify firmware images with ECDSA (P-256 NIST and brainpool 256).
+- Sign/Verify firmware images with ECDSA (NIST P-256 or brainpool 256).
 - Support of HSM Token (PKCS#11).
-- Currently supports only STM32MP15x MPU firmware headers.
+- Currently supports only STM32MP15x MPU firmware image headers.

 ## Requirements

-- OpenSSL library
 - C++ compiler
 - CMake
+- OpenSSL library
 - Optional: PKCS#11 libraries and tools for HSM signing

 ## Installation